NRA provides financial assistance and aid to those with an interest in the shooting sports

 Outstanding Achievement Youth Award

 Recognition for NRA Junior Members who take an active part in the shooting sports through individual participation and educational pursuits.
-All NRA Junior Members (or NRA Regular or Life Members under age 18) are eligible to receive the award once they have completed five core requirements and five elective requirements.
+All NRA Junior Members (or NRA Regular or Life Members under age 18) are eligible to receive the award once they have completed six core requirements and five elective requirements.
 Being awarded creates eligibility for National prizes contributed by Brownells.
 First, second, and third place winners receive $5,000, $3,000, and $2,000 respectively.

 Youth Wildlife Art Contest